I was named after Jackie Chan.

 Drawing and talking about the perfect tennis technique or form is theoretically easy.
 Demonstrating that perfect technique on the court in front of 4K cameras just before real high-stakes tournaments - now that's hard.
 This is the natural proving ground of a true touring professional player behind the scenes.

-Whether it was the 105+ F afternoons of Indian Wells, the frosty breath of Laver Cup in Boston, or the near 100% humidity of Miami - our indy film team was like the US Post office.
-They all pushed for every take with each athlete for all the full shooting days to maximize our daylight.
+Whether it was the 105+ F afternoons of Indian Wells, the frosty breath of Laver Cup in Boston, or Miami's near 100% humidity.
+Our Indy film team was like the US Post Office.
+They all pushed their limits for every take with each athlete for all the full shooting days to maximize our daylight.

 Camera operators and their assistants on every shoot were walking the court on the receiving end of ball strikes.
 Repeating for the best close-up footage possible.